Birth Control Bingo: Intrauterine Devices (IUD)

 You can use any other non-hormonal method as a backup with an IUD, but there really is no need to, given how highly effective it is.
-However, because of the extra risks of STIs, backing up with condoms to protect your health is something we advise.
+However, because of extra risks of complications from STIs in the first three weeks after insertion, backing up with condoms to protect your health during that time period is something we strongly advise.

 Other methods you might like if you like the IUD:

 Why would an IUD be a good option for me?
 If any of the following are true: